danielmeinert/objectcreator/README.md

 python3 -m pip install Pillow
 ```

 You also need to install two custom packages of this code.
+Before doing this, in rctobject/rctobject/objects.py you need to change OPENRCTPATH to the path of your openrct installation (because this program extracts DAT sprites via openRCT's extractalldat command).
 I recommend using the -e option such that when the files in the packages get updated you don't have to reinstall them.

 From inside the repo folder run